LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 folder (and open the solution ``Sorting.sln`` in MonoDevelop or Visual Studio).

-You can also view the full source code in our [SortingFolder]_ folder.
+You can also view the full source code in our [SortingFolder]_.

 Running the Code
 ----------------------